Condenser Water LoopSystem

 Evaporative Cooling Tower

 An evaporative cooling tower rejects heat from the condenser section of the chiller, using forced airflow and the latent heat of evaporation to provide the cooling effect on the condenser water.
-A cooling tower may have one or more sections (called cells) and each cell typically has one fan and motor.
-The cooling tower fan and motor may operate at a constant- or variable-speed.
+A cooling tower may have one or more sections (called cells).
+Each cell typically has one fan and motor.
+The cooling tower fan and motor may operate at a constant or variable speed.

 Evaluation of Energy Consumption